jonathan-tan-5826/Airbnb/README.md

 # Airbnb Crawler

-A single/multi-threaded crawler written in Java to obtain the average price per month per zipcode for renting homes through Airbnb.
+A multi-threaded crawler written in Java to obtain the average price per month per zipcode for renting homes through Airbnb.

 Technologies used:
 Selenium-Java 2.53
 Maven 3.0.2
 MySQL-Connector-Java 5.1.6

+Remember to setup xvfb:

+display=`id -u`
+Xvfb :${display} -screen 0 1920x1080x24 &
+export DISPLAY=:${display}

+Screen must be at least 1920x1080.

 General explanation:
-1) Pass in a state abbreviation or group number (1-10), month, year, desired number of threads, and 1 to testIP or 0 not to.
-(Ex: java -jar airbnb_crawler_v2.jar CA 10 2017 10 1)
+1) Pass in a state abbreviation or group number (1-10), month, year, desired number of threads, and 1 to test IP or 0 not to (Ex: java -jar airbnb_crawler_v2.jar CA 10 2017 10 0)
 2) Queries the database for all zipcodes in that state, along with their corresponding cities, and distributes the CityZip amongst X buckets (X = passed in desired number of threads).
 3) For each bucket with CityZips, a worker thread is assigned to crawl Airbnb for each zipcode in the bucket for the month and year passed in.
-[NOTE] If your desired number of threads is 1, the program will run without multi-threading.

 Inside the worker threads:
 For each zipcode in the worker's pass in bucket, the worker performs the following...